pmndrs/react-spring.io/src/pages/md/introduction-1.md

 ## Platforms

-react-spring is cross platform, it supports the web, react-native, react-native-web and practically any other platform (use the `/universal` export in that case).
+react-spring is cross platform, it supports the web, react-native, react-native-web and practically any other platform (use the `/universal` export in that case, which does not carry native elements and color-interpolations).

 ## Browser support